Mary J. Blige Performs In Front Of A Sold-Out Crowd Draped In Gucci Everything - NewsBreak

 Mary J. Blige Performs In Front Of A Sold-Out Crowd Draped In Gucci Everything

-One thing about Mary J. Blige , she’s going to bring the fashion heat.
+One thing about Mary J. Blige, she’s going to bring the fashion heat.
 Although she boldly proclaimed “No More Drama” in her 2001 hit song, the music mogul clearly ignores that affirmation when it comes to style.
 Because if her fashion is nothing else, it’s definitely dramatic…in a fly kind of way of course.
 MJB performed to a sold-out crowd at the Barclays center in Brooklyn, NY last night covered in Gucci from head to toe, and you already know she ate that look up and left not a single crumb to spare.
-View this post on Instagram

 Mary took the stage to perform some of her favorite hits donning a $4,800 Jumbo GG Canvas coat, $2,500 The Hacker Project Knife boots, Gucci shorts, and Gucci sunglasses.
 She paired her all-Gucci look with a white fitted top, large gold hoop earrings, gold bracelets, and a gold ring.
 She had her signature blonde hair cascading below her shoulders and her usual flawless makeup was subtle and on point.